Britain operates secret monitoring station in Middle East - report

 Counter-terrorism detectives said they had begun a criminal investigation after looking at material taken from David Miranda, partner of American journalist Glenn Greenwald, during his nine-hour detention at Heathrow Airport on Sunday.

-Miranda, a Brazilian citizen who had been ferrying documents between Greenwald and a Berlin-based journalist contact of Snowden's, was held at Heathrow under anti-terrorism powers.
-He was released without charge minus his laptop, phone, a computer hard drive and memory sticks.
-He later left for Brazil.
+Miranda, a Brazilian citizen who had been ferrying documents between Greenwald and a Berlin-based journalist contact of Snowden's, was held at Heathrow under anti-terrorism powers, before being released without charge minus his laptop, phone, a computer hard drive and memory sticks.
+He has since left Britain for Brazil.

 (Editing by Guy Faulconbridge and Jon Boyle)